llafuente/language/types/struct.md

 should be used at a given time.
 The size will be the minimum required to store any layout (so the biggest of all).

+Functions declared inside a struct aren't in the memory block, it's just a convenient way to group functions that act over a struct.
-Functions have direct access to those variables in the group by their name if no collision occur, and using `struct_name.property` otherwise
+Those functions have direct access to the variables declared in struct if no collision occur, and using `struct_name.property` otherwise.

-Pointer variables can be reserved, resized but not deleted.
+Array variables can be allocated, resized but not deleted.
 Their memory is owned by the struct, and memory will be freed when the struct is deleted.
-If you need to free a pointer memory inside a struct, use `resize xx.xx[0]`.
+If you need to free their memory use `resize foo.bar[0]`.

 ### Syntax